 • Top 11 Best Boutique Guitar/Bass Pedal Brands To Know & Use

 EQs are also popular inclusions in car audio.
-Though modern car stereos will offend handle the EQ of the car’s audio system, separate EQ units are also available than mount into the vehicle for more direct control over the frequency response.
+Though modern car stereos will offend handle the EQ of the car's audio system, separate EQ units are also available that mount into the vehicle for more direct control over the frequency response.

 - Click here to check out car equalizers at Crutchfield